 Get legal help to complete and return the defence form within 14 days.

-3. The review date and the hearing
+3. The court hearing

 What to do: always go to the hearing